Maintenance & Videos

 Standard product and color plated product should be lubricated as needed.
 The frequency will depend on how the cuffs are stored, how often they are used and the environment they are used in.

 It is best to use a high quality light weight lubricant.
 Heavy or greasy oils will clog the lock mechanism and attract dirt or other debris.
-Pentrate (black oxide) finishes may require more frequent lubrication and may tend to rust if not kept properly oiled.
+Penetrate (black oxide) finishes may require more frequent lubrication and may tend to rust if not kept properly oiled.

 Drip or spray the oil in small amounts to the areas shown below.
 Use as little oil as necessary.